MoonsideGames/encompass-cs-docs/content/pong/ball/bouncing/library_integration.md

 If you'd like a very detailed description of declaration files and how they work, I recommend perusing the [official documentation](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html).
 But I will give a specific use-case walkthrough here.

-First, we need to find out which functions of the library we are actually going to use.
-If we look over the bump.lua documentation, we see that the library asks us to initialize a "world" using *bump.newWorld*, add rectangles to the world with *world:add*, and declare their movements using *world:move*.
-We can also use *world:check* and *world:update* for finer control over the rectangles.

 First, let's download _bump.lua_ and place it in the lua-lib folder.
 This ensures that the library will be included in your game during the build process.

 In the lua-lib folder, let's create a new file: **lua-lib/bump.d.ts**

+Now we need to find out which functions of the library we are actually going to use.
+If we look over the bump.lua documentation, we see that the library asks us to initialize a "world" using *bump.newWorld*, add rectangles to the world with *world:add*, and declare their movements using *world:move*.
+We can also use *world:check* and *world:update* for finer control over the rectangles.

 First things first, the newWorld function.